destacey/Moda/docs/Work.md

     WorkProcess ||--o{ WorkProcessConfiguration : owns

-    WorkProcessConfiguration }o--|| WorkType : "is associated to" WorkProcessConfiguration }o--|| Workflow : "is associated to" WorkProcessConfiguration }o--|| BacklogLevel : "is associated to"
+    WorkProcessConfiguration }o--|| WorkType : "is associated to" WorkProcessConfiguration }o--|| BacklogLevel : "is associated to" WorkProcessConfiguration }o--|| Workflow : "is associated to"

     WorkProcessConfiguration ||--o{ WorkItem : "is assigned to"

+    WorkType ||--o{ WorkItem : "is assigned to"

+    BacklogLevel ||--o{ WorkItem : "is assigned to"

     Workflow ||--o{ WorkflowConfiguration : owns
     WorkflowConfiguration }o--|| WorkState : "is associated to" WorkflowConfiguration }o--|| WorkStateCategory : "is associated to"

+    WorkState ||--o{ WorkItem : "is assigned to"

+    WorkStateCategory ||--o{ WorkItem : "is assigned to"
 ```